History of the Choctaw: Territory transition to Oklahoma statehood (1889)

 The establishment of Oklahoma Territory following the Civil War was a required land cession by the Five Civilized Tribes, who had supported the Confederacy.
 The government used its railroad access to the Oklahoma Territory to stimulate development there.
-The Indian Appropriations Bill of 1889 included an amendment by Illinois Representative William McKendree Springer, that authorized President Benjamin Harrison to open the two million acres (8,000 km²) of Oklahoma Territory for settlement, resulting in the Land Run of 1889.
+The Indian Appropriations Bill of 1889 included an amendment by Illinois Representative William McKendree Springer, that authorized President Benjamin Harrison to open the two million acres (8,000 km2) of Oklahoma Territory for settlement, resulting in the Land Run of 1889.
 The Choctaw Nation was overwhelmed with new settlers and could not regulate their activities.
 In the late 19th century, Choctaws suffered almost daily from violent crimes, murders, thefts and assaults from whites and from other Choctaws.
 Intense factionalism divided the traditionalistic "Nationalists" and pro-assimilation "Progressives," who fought for control.

 In 1905, delegates of the Five Civilized Tribes met at the Sequoyah Convention to write a constitution for an Indian-controlled state.
 They wanted to have Indian Territory admitted as the State of Sequoyah.
-Although they took a thoroughly developed proposal to Washington, DC, seeking approval, eastern states' representatives opposed it, not wanting to have two western states created in the area, as the Republicans feared that both would be Democrat-dominated, as the territories had a southern tradition of settlement.
+Although they took a thoroughly developed proposal to Washington, D.C., seeking approval, eastern states' representatives opposed it, not wanting to have two western states created in the area, as the Republicans feared that both would be Democrat-dominated, as the territories had a southern tradition of settlement.
 President Theodore Roosevelt, a Republican, ruled that the Oklahoma and Indian territories had to be jointly admitted as one state, Oklahoma.
 To achieve this, tribal governments had to end and all residents accept state government.
 Many of the leading Native American representatives from the Sequoyah Convention participated in the new state convention.
 Its constitution was based on many elements of the one developed for the State of Sequoyah.

 In 1906 the U.S. dissolved the governments of the Five Civilized Tribes.
 This action was part of continuing negotiations by Native Americans and European Americans over the best proposals for the future.
 The Choctaw Nation continued to protect resources not stipulated in treaty or law.
 On November 16, 1907, Oklahoma was admitted to the union as the 46th state.